Hone logo

 Constraints

-• The category_id column in the Products table will be of an integer type.
+• The category_id column is of an integer data type.

-• The input list of desired category IDs will be an array or list of integers.
+• The input list of category_id values will contain only integers.

 Notes